nikunjsanghai/Introduction_to_Programming_Cplusplus/Week4/Notes.md

 **
 *
 ```
-Question 2: Write a program to take a intger as an input.
+Question 2: Write a program to take a integer as an input.
 a)Write a function factorial which prints all the factorials strating from number 1 to the factorial of the number.
 Factorial of a number is the product of all integers beginning from 1 to the number.
 Example for 5 :
 Ouput: